yuanpinz/readpository/readpos/the-catcher-in-the-rye/the-catcher-in-the-rye.md

 **Chapter 3**. *Positive*.
 [The hat appeared first time].

 > I took off my coat and my tie and unbuttoned my shirt collar; and then I put on this hat that I'd bought in New York that morning.
 It was this red hunting hat, with one of those very, very long peaks.
 I saw it in the window of this sports store when we got out of the subway, just after I noticed I'd lost all the goddam foils.
 It only cost me a buck.
-The way I wore it, I swung the old peak way around to the back very corny, I'll admit, but **I liked it that way.**
+The way I wore it, I swung the old peak way around to the back very corny, I'll admit, but **I liked it that way.**

 **Chapter 3**. *Positive*.
 [The hat appeared first time].